SayakGH/Zoth/README.md

 ## Contact
-For any questions or support, please open an issue or contact the author at your.email@example.com.
+For any questions or support, please open an issue or contact the author at your sayakghosh2004sg@gmail.com.

-## License
-[MIT License] © Sayak Ghosh
-gid